Home Water Heaters Review, Types, and Selecting Tips

 Bradford White tank-type gas water heaterBradford White

-These heaters utilize an insulated metal tank to store hot water, ensuring that it is readily available for use.
+These heaters utilize an insulated metal tank to store hot water, ensuring it is readily available for use.

 Tank sizes vary, ranging from smaller capacities like 2 gallons to over 100 gallons.
 The 40- and 50-gallon sizes are particularly popular.
 Models with smaller tanks are known as point-of-use (POU), while larger ones are referred to as whole-house water heaters.

-The main advantages of tank-type heaters include their lower price, well-established technology, powerful burners or heating elements, and the ability to handle low water flow, thus reducing the occurrence of the "cold-water sandwich" effect.
+The main advantages of tank-type heaters include their lower price, well-established technology, powerful burners or heating elements, and the ability to handle low water flow, thus reducing the occurrence of the 'cold-water sandwich' effect.

 In North America, three major manufacturers dominate the market for home water heaters: AO Smith, Rheem, and Bradford White.
 These companies also have subsidiaries such as American, State, Reliance, Whirlpool, GE, Kenmore, Ruud, and others.